NCAR/DART/README_rma_updates.txt

-# DART software - Copyright 2004 - 2013 UCAR.
-This open source software is
+# DART software - Copyright UCAR.
+This open source software is provided
-# provided by UCAR, "as is", without charge, subject to all terms of use at
+# by UCAR, "as is", without charge, subject to all terms of use at
 # http://www.image.ucar.edu/DAReS/DART/DART_download
 #
 # DART $Id$